Jijiga (woreda)

 Jijiga (Jigjiga) is one of the woredas in the Somali Region of Ethiopia.
-Part of the Jijiga Zone, Jijiga is bordered on the south by Kebri Beyah, on the southwest by Gursum, on the southeast by Ajersagora, on the northwest by the Shinile Zone, and on the north by Awbare.
-Towns and cities in Jijiga include Jijiga.
+Part of the Jijiga Zone, Jijiga is bordered on the south by Kebri Beyah, on the southwest by Gursum, on the southeast by Ajersagora, on the northwest by the Sitti Zone, and on the north by Awbare.
+Towns and cities in this woreda include Jijiga.

 The average elevation in this woreda is 1803 meters above sea level.
 The only perennial rivers in this woreda are the Fafen and the Jerer.
 As of 2008, Jijiga has 80 kilometers of asphalt road and 60 kilometers of all-weather gravel road; about 34.1% of the total population has access to drinking water.

-The Karamara hills to the west of the city of Jijiga were thoroughly mined during the Ogaden War, and there are still dangerous areas which have been marked off limits.
+The Karamara mountain to the west of the city of Jijiga were thoroughly mined during the Ogaden War, and there are still dangerous areas which have been marked off limits.

 Prior to the 2004 October referendum, which established the disputed boundary between the Oromia and Somali Regions, a large section in the north of this woreda became the Chinaksen woreda, which was transferred to the Oromia Region.

 Demographics

 Based on the 2007 Census conducted by the Central Statistical Agency of Ethiopia (CSA), this woreda has a total population of 277,560, of whom 149,292 are men and 128,268 women.
 While 125,876 or 45.35% are urban inhabitants, a further 6,956 or 2.51% are pastoralists.
 91.41% of the population said they were Muslim, and 6.97% were Orthodox Christian.

-This diverse woreda is primarily inhabited by the Somali Somali Dir clan Akisho, clans of the Abaskuul, Bartire and Yabare subclans of the Jidwaq, the Geri, the Makahiil subclans of the Gadabursi, the Sacad Muuse subclans of the Habr Awal and the Sheekhaal.
+This diverse woreda is primarily inhabited by the Somali the Gadabuursi, Ogaden, Abaskuul, Bartire and Yabare subclans of the Jidwaq, Geri Koombe, Habr Awal and Garhajis of the Isaaq and Sheekhaal.

 The 1997 national census reported a total population for this woreda of 269,096, of whom 138,483 were men and 130,613 were women; 73,548 or 27.33% of its population were urban dwellers.
 The largest ethnic group reported in Jijiga was the Somali 138,483 (99.9%).